Effective Slow Motion Instant Replay

 Multi Channel Hard Disk HD Replay

 Slow motion instant replay works best when done in a simple way.
-Lots

-of features look impressive during a demonstration, but tend to
+Lots of features look impressive during a demonstration, but tend to

 overwhelm operators, bogging down the important tasks.
 A relatively

-simple set of basic features are what the operator really needs and will
+simple set of basic features are what the operator really needs and

-packing too much for a quick trip.
+like packing too much for a quick trip.
 In live production, especially

 instant replay, speed is of the essence.

-BUF Technologyís "Sport" replay systems implement a basic
+BUF Technology's "Sport" replay systems implement a

 Editing is complicated and takes time, so is best done post